-Counseling services are available through the Office of Student Services.
-Students with educational, career and personal concerns are invited to visit with the counselors.
+Educational, career, and personal counseling are provided for all students.
 Aptitude and achievement testing as well as interest and personality inventories are available along with professional interpretation.
 In addition, referral for the use of specialized community resources will be coordinated upon the student's request.